manuelmolano/IJD/README.md

 # IJD

-Matlab implementation of the Information Jitter Derivative method.
+Matlab implementation of the Information Jitter Derivative method. *Disclaimer: the image below is not crooked*.

 <img src="figs/IJD.png" width="600px" alt="the image is not crooked" align="middle">